KaiSpencer/gh-action-check-broken-links/README.md

     # Required: The base URL to check links against
     # For example: /pages/foo.mdx will be checked against https://mysite.com/foo
     baseUrl: 'https://mysite.com'

     # Optional: Provide a list of files to check
     files: 'pages/foo.mdx pages/bar.mdx'

+    # Optional: Provide a directory to check for files
+    # Will recurse all sub directories
+    directory: 'pages'

     # Optional: Provide a list of URLs to whitelist
     # These URLs will not be checked
     whitelist: |